jedisct1/libsodium-doc/installation/README.md

 # make install
 ```

+On Linux, if the process hangs at the `make check` step, your system PRG may not have been properly seeded.
+Please refer to the notes in the "Usage" section for ways to address this.

 ## Compilation on Windows

 Compilation on Windows is usually not required, as pre-built libraries for MinGW and Visual Studio are available \(see below\).